-Symbol Explanatory Text EC REP Authorised representative in the European Community REF Manufacturer's catalogue reference which uniquely identifies the medical device model.
-STERILE R Indicates a medical devices has been sterilised using irradation.
-(Single use only. \triangle Indicates the need for the user to consult the instructions for use for important cautionary warnings and precautions that cannot , for a variety of reasons, be presented on the medical device itself.
+Symbol Explanatory Text STERILE R Indicates a medical devices has been sterilised using irradation 2 Indicates Single Use Indicates the need for the user to consult the instructions for use for important cautionary warnings and precautions that cannot , for a variety of reasons, be presented on the medical device itself.
 LOT Indicates the manufacturer's batch code so that the batch or lot can be identified.
 Indicates the date when the medical device was manufactured.
 Indicates the date after which the medical device is not to be used.
-Indicates the name and address of the manufacturer.
-Do not use if the package has been damaged or previously opened.
-CE The symbol applied to products to indicate that they conform with relevant EU directives regarding health and safety or environmental protection.
+Indicates the name and address of the manufacturer. ® Indicates not to use the product if the packaging is damaged or has been opened.
+C€ The symbol applied to products to indicate that they conform with relevant EU directives regarding health and safety or environmental protection.
 NON STERILE To indicate that the device that is normally provided sterile in the same packaging or similar packaging has not been sterilised.